How Do I Know if My Child Is Ready for a Checking Account?

 Savings Tips

-At Middlefield Banking Company, we're committed to helping your child develop healthy savings habits.
+At Middlefield Bank, we're committed to helping your child develop healthy savings habits.
 Here are some valuable tips to share with your child:

 - Set Savings Goals: Encourage your child to set short-term and long-term savings goals, such as saving for a toy, game, or college fund.

-- Create a Budget: Help your child create a budget that allocates a portion of their earnings towards savings and expenses.
+- Create a Budget: Help your child create a budget that allocates a portion of their earnings toward savings and expenses.

 - Avoid Impulse Purchases: Teach your child to think twice before making impulse purchases and to consider the long-term value of their money.